Kalighat painting: Truly indigenous or Western influenced?

-A major question that has divided scholars for centuries is regarding the categorisation of the Kalighat school — whether it is an inherently indigenous art form, or has it been influenced by European styles.
+Scholars are divided on whether the school represents an inherently indigenous art form, or has been influenced by European styles.
 In his 1953 book, "Bazaar Paintings of Calcutta: The Style of Kalighat", art historian and curator W.G.
 Archer argues that these Kalighat paintings were produced as a result of the Western influence on the immigrant patuas.
-Archer noted the use of folio-sized paper-base instead of traditional cloth; the use of watercolour in rendering the background plain and simple so as to focus on the central figure more prominently; the depiction of urban themes; the particular method of shading, which later Jyotindra Jain explained as bold chiaroscuro and the starting phase of highlighting of three dimensional figures; and how some artists signed their works following the Western model of claiming authorship — to reach his conclusion.
-This was also guided by his Eurocentric vision, and the discourse of Orientalism, which held the colonial culture superior to Indian art and values.
+Archer noted the use of folio-sized paper-base instead of traditional cloth; the use of watercolour in rendering the background plain and simple so as to focus on the central figure more prominently; the depiction of urban themes; the particular method of shading, which later Jyotindra Jain explained as bold chiaroscuro and the starting phase of highlighting three dimensional figures; and how some artists signed their works following the Western model of claiming authorship — to reach his conclusion.
+This was also guided by his Eurocentric vision, and the discourse of orientalism, which held colonial culture superior to Indian art and values.

-Ajit Ghose, on the other hand, emphasized on the view that the paintings represented a ‘truly indigenous Kalighat style’.
-Refuting Archer's claims, he says:
+Ajit Ghose, on the other hand, emphasized on the view that the paintings represented a ‘truly indigenous Kalighat style’, while accepting European influence:

 "Such a school, at once so Indian and yet so modern, compels us to face some unexpected facts, for, despite its marked dissimilarity from British art of the eighteenth and nineteenth centuries, the style was actually a by-product of the British connection and can only be understood against the background."

-Archer pointed out how the Kalighat painters adopted the particular style of shading, left the background blank, and used watercolours, after the European paintings reached the bazaars of Calcutta and was being sold during the late eighteenth century.
-Archer argued, citing examples from Wellesley folio's, that the background style was influenced by such British natural history paintings.
+Archer pointed out how the Kalighat painters adopted the particular style of shading, left the background blank, and used watercolours, after European paintings reached the bazaars of Calcutta and were being sold there during the late eighteenth century.
+Archer argued, citing examples from Wellesley's folio, that the background style was influenced by British natural history paintings.